dstroot/skeleton/README.md

 ```

 >:exclamation: But it probably won't really run yet!
 Go setup `config/config.js`.
 To use any of the APIs or OAuth authentication methods, you will need to obtain appropriate credentials: Client ID, Client Secret, API Key, or Username & Password.
 You will need to go through each provider to generate new credentials.
 More below.

+>:exclamation: **Note**: If you are new to Node.js or Express framework,
+I highly recommend watching [Node.js and Express 101](http://www.youtube.com/watch?v=BN0JlMZCtNU) screencast by Alex Ford that teaches Node and Express from scratch.
+Alternatively, here is another great tutorial for complete beginners - [Getting Started With Node.js, Express, MongoDB](http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/).

 Gulp Build System
 -----------------